17 Amazing Things to do in Madeira

 It goes without saying that one of the top things to do in Madeira is to visit some of the miradouros; it’s an island of viewpoints!

-If you hire a car and drive around the island, you’ll quickly notice how many signs there are pointing to ‘miradouros’ and you’ll be wanting to get out at every corner and whip out your camera.
+If you hire a car and drive around the island, you’ll quickly notice how many signs there are pointing to ‘miradouros’ and you’ll want to get out at every corner and whip out your camera.

 Madeira has some of the most jaw-dropping scenery in Europe.
 From narrow rugged coastline and waterfalls tumbling out of cliffs into the ocean to jagged mountain peaks swirling above a sea of clouds and crystal clear water lapping at black sand beaches.

-It was hard to narrow down our list of the best viewpoints in Madeira but we’ve dedicated a blog post to our favourites; click on the link below to check it out.
+It was incredibly hard to narrow down our list of the best viewpoints in Madeira but we’ve dedicated a blog post to our favourites.
+Click on the link below to check it out.

 Hike Levada das 25 Fontes and Levada do Risco

-Levada das 25 Fontes and Levada do Risco are two of the most popular hikes in Madeira and it’s easy to see why.
+Levada das 25 Fontes and Levada do Risco are two must-see places in Madeira and you’ll quickly understand why.

 This trail is one of the most iconic levada trails in Madeira.
-The scenery looks like the stuff from storybooks.
-Twisted branches hook their way over the trail, waterfalls erupting from the sides of the path and sweeping views across the valley.
+The scenery looks like stuff from storybooks.
+Twisted branches hook their way over the trail, waterfalls erupt from the sides of the path and panoramic views sweep across the valley.

 You’ll spot Risco Waterfall before you reach the viewpoint as it’s huge!
 The waterfall is naturally quite powerful, but if you’re here after a big downpour, it’ll be even more so.